open-component-model/ocm-website/content/en/docs/guides/air-gapped-gitops-with-ocm-and-flux.md

 We'll assume you have completed the [Deploy Applications with OCM & GitOps](/docs/guides/deploying-applications-with-gitops) guide and shall use that repository as the starting point for our air-gapped deployment.

-Because our air-gapped OCM repository is private we need to provide credentials.
+Because our air-gapped OCM repository is private, we need to provide credentials.
 This will enable the `ocm-controller` to retrieve components from the repository.

 We can do this using a `ServiceAccount`.
 First create an Kubernetes `Secret` to hold the credentials: